-The UVA Health System has a number of shared instrumentation facilities available to investigators and trainees interested in research:
+Shared instrumentation facilities and other resources are available to investigators and trainees interested in research.

 This facility provides access to electron and light microscopes, training in microscope use and sample preparation, a full range of TEM and SEM preparatory services, and consultation regarding microscopy applications in biomedical investigations.